 - Average view time: average duration of a viewer’s page load

-These numbers will update in realtime as your event proceeds.
+These numbers will update in real time as your event proceeds.

-When you end your event, the stream will archive as a video and be available in your video manager.
+When you end your event, the stream will archive as a video and be available in your library.
 You can revisit your analytics by opening the video's settings and navigating to Analytics.

 The metrics provided are the same as you would see for any uploaded video as detailed in our 'Video Settings analytics panel' article.
 This accounts for both live viewers and viewers who watched the archived video within the last 30 days.
 You can get a more in-depth look at your video's performance in the advanced analytics dashboard, which you can access by clicking Advanced report.

 In addition to the other analytics shown on this panel, archived events will also include a Live heading here, allowing you to see information about the viewers you had while your event was live, including:

 - Views: Total number of views while you were live.

 - Peak viewers: The maximum number of concurrent viewers during a live stream.

 - Average watch time: How long each viewer stayed at your event, on average.

 - Minutes watched: Total number of minutes all viewers watched while the event was live.